ngkabra/pyrestarter/README.md

 ### Usage

-Install daemonize and ensure that it is in the path. pyrestarter.py uses daemonize to put your command in the background.
+Install daemonize. pyrestarter.py uses daemonize to put your command in the background.

-Create a pyrestarter.cfg in your home directory, and configure 'rundir.
+Create a pyrestarter.cfg in your home directory, and configure 'rundir' and 'daemonize_cmd'.
 Make sure the 'rundir' directory exists and is writable by pyrestarter.py.
 Then put:

        pyrestarter.py